Local nature centers offer kid programs for outdoor exploration. Head on out and enjoy the fresh air!

 4187 Old Hickory Blvd., Nashville

-Just last week they opened an indoor climbing wall for all ages and an outdoor climbing boulder for ages 13 & older.
-Regular nature programs include Geocaching 101, Archery, hikes and more.
+This fun center has an indoor climbing wall for all ages and an outdoor climbing boulder for ages 13 & older.
+Regular nature programs include geocaching 101, archery, hikes and more.

 Shelby Bottoms Nature Center